sunyi199374/L-BFGS-Based-Adversarial-Input-Against-SVM-/README.md

 the mid picture is the perturbation we add for adversarial attack,

 the right picture is the output

 ![alt text](https://user-images.githubusercontent.com/2645110/34134760-aa82300a-e42a-11e7-81a1-54e86d21b59e.png)

-And here is an successful result for attacking image 5 to label 4,6,8
+The picture below is an successful result for attacking image 5 to label 4,6,8

 ![alt text](https://user-images.githubusercontent.com/2645110/34134983-e7f44544-e42b-11e7-9e7d-c678701b91fa.png)

 # Conclusion